jkennerley/DeeTree/README.md

 DeeTree
 =======

-DeeTree is an example of doing assessments and making calculations with c# decision trees.
+DeeTree is an example of decision trees using C# and F#.
+There  are some exmaples assessments and making calculations.

 It uses template method pattern, with a Action<T> property to bypass virtual overrides.
-It can also do cost calculations, have more than to decision branches, print explanations of it's decision routing post the assessment.
+As well as cost calculations and having more than 2 branches from each decision node, explanations of decision routing can be obtained after the client assessment has competled.

 There are 2 console demos and some simple xunit bdd tests.
-...